3dgiordano/covid-19-uy-vacc-data/README.md

 >
 > An estimated 80% of the population is vaccinated in the second dose 28 days after the first dose.
 >
+> Vaccinated people will be adjusted throughout the day with the final values.
+It is calculated based on vaccinated on the day and vaccinated in the second dose.
+Since the second dose advances its calculation, it affects the calculation of vaccinated people.
+>
 > Awaiting official data regarding the population with a given vaccine and people with a second dose given.